Azeem Ghumman

 He also was a member of the Bronze-Medal team at the 2010 Asian games in Guangzhou, China.

 He has played in the 2005/06 Pentangular Cup tournament for the National Bank of Pakistan, who were the champions.

 He also was a part of the Pakistan under 23 squad for ACC Emerging Cup 2013 Singapore, where Pakistan lost to India and became runner up.

 In September 2019, he was named in Balochistan's squad for the 2019–20 Quaid-e-Azam Trophy tournament.

-In Cricket Association Championship Season 2021-22, Balochistan’s Azeem Ghumman topped batting chart with 890 runs.
+In Cricket Association Championship Season 2021–22, Balochistan's Azeem Ghumman topped batting chart with 890 runs.

-Recently he played Quaid-e-Azam Trophy 2023-2024 for Faisalabad region as a guest player and President Trophy 2023-24 for Ghani Glass Cricket Team.
+Recently he played Quaid-e-Azam Trophy 2023-2024 for Faisalabad region as a guest player and President's Trophy 2023-24 for Ghani Glass Cricket Team.

 His father, Shahnawaz Ghumman, was a film star, who acted in more than 200 movies and was killed on 25 June 1991 for political reasons.